 The Business Resilience and Recovery Scheme delivered by New Anglia Local Enterprise Partnership, will provide support to businesses in Norfolk and Suffolk that have been affected by the coronavirus and are looking at ways to recover and strengthen their business performance.

 The scheme provides interventions to help businesses to adapt and cope with the effects of the downturn, safeguarding businesses and jobs.

 There is a limited pot of funding available to support companies across the whole of Norfolk and Suffolk, so we're looking for companies to bring forward investment projects that will have a significant impact on their business, and grant applications will be considered on "first-come, first-served" basis.
 For more information please visit the New Anglia LEP's website

 Support for Self Employed:

 Self-Employed Income Support Scheme - Extension

 The UK Government recognises the continued impact that coronavirus (COVID-19) has had on the self-employed and has taken action to provide support.

-The online application will be available from the 30th November.
 More information can be found on theGOV.UK website.

 If you deferred VAT between 20 March and 30 June 2020 and still have payments to make, you can: